-Program Tasks \Activities and tasks (sample only) are based on an organization's individual proposed activities and tasks.
+These activities are a sample only.
+Activities and tasks are based on an organization's individual proposed activities and tasks.

-Activities/Tasks Outcome(s) Submitted By 1.
+Activities/Tasks Outcome(s) Submitted By Key Person 1.
 Contact HUD and/or other information sources to obtain any appropriate materials prior to development of new material.
-Task: List of materials requested and copy of final products 90 days 2.
-Review/refine process to refer potential victims to HUD, DOJ, a state or local agency, or a private attorney.
+Task: List of materials requested and copy of final products.
+90 days 2.
+Review/refine process to refer potential victims to HUD, DOJ, a state or local fair housing agency, or a private attorney.
 Task: Copy of referral process.
 All audit-based enforcement actions should be referred to HUD.
-45 days

-3. Intake and process complaints, including testing and referral.
-Complete Enforcement Log which details complaints received; dates; the protected basis of complaints; the issue, test type, and number of tests utilized in the investigation of each allegation; the respondent type and testing results; the tie for case processing; including administrative or judicial proceedings; the cost of testing activities and case processing; to whom the case was referred.
+45 days 3.
+Intake and process complaints, including testing and referral.
+Complete Enforcement Log which details complaints received; dates; the protected basis of complaints; the issue, test type, and number of tests utilized in the investigation of each allegation; the respondent type and testing results; the time for case processing; including administrative or judicial proceedings; the cost of testing activities and case processing; to whom the case was referred.
 Task: Submit copy of Enforcement Log and a report on number of enforcement proposals referred to HUD.
+Quarterly

-Quarterly 4.
-Submit tester training and other forms for review/approval.
+4. Submit training and other forms for review/approval.
 60 days 5.
 Train staff on fair housing.
 Task: number of hours spent in training.
-6. Conduct at least training for landlords, lenders, insurers or real estate agents.
-7. Conduct at least training(s) for potential victims of discrimination.
+6. Conduct at least trainings for landlords, lenders, insurers or real estate agents.
+7. Conduct at least trainings for potential victims of discrimination.
 8. Make at least referrals of non-fair housing issues.
-9. Evaluate at potential complaints for enforcement.
+9. Evaluate at least potential complaints for enforcement.
+10. Distribute fair housing PSA to media outlets.
+11. Conductmeetings with housing industry and/or government officials.
+12. Provide fair housing information to local/state officials on obligations to AFFH.
+13. Develop partnership with local university (or others) to develop and execute innovative approaches for the creation of diverse communities.